Danum Gallery, Library and Museum

-Creating a cultural and learning hub for Doncaster
+Creating a cultural and learning hub for Doncaster, supporting the local economy.

-Our team have begun work on the new Doncaster Culture and Learning Centre.
-The £15 Million project sees four existing buildings (Doncaster Central Library, Doncaster Archives in Balby, Doncaster Museum and Art Gallery, and the Library Services for Schools at Top Road, Barnby Dun) consolidated into one dynamic central hub that will inspire creativity, informal learning, and innovation.
+Our team delivered an intricate and sensitive restoration of four existing buildings (Doncaster Central Library, Doncaster Archives in Balby, Doncaster Museum and Art Gallery, and the Library Services for Schools at Top Road, Barnby Dun) to create what will be a cultural hub that will inspire creativity, informal learning, and innovation.

 Other features include an exciting new rail heritage centre showcasing memorabilia from The Doncaster Grammar School Railway Collection and the possibility to display two locomotive engines built in Doncaster.

-The new building will also become home to:
+In total, the new building is home to:

 - The Museum and Art Gallery